-Roseanne is currently living in Leipzig, Germany following a 3 month artist in residency at The Bauhaus Foundation, Dessau, and a residency at Banff Centre for arts, Canada.
-She is a guest at The Academy of Fine Arts (HGB) in Leipzig.
-Previously she has lectured in Photography at CIT Crawford College of Art and Design in Cork from where she is on an extended career break, and at Cork Centre for Architectural Education.
+Previously she has lectured in Photography at CIT/MUT Crawford College of Art and Design in Cork from where she is on an extended career break, and at Cork Centre for Architectural Education.
 She is a former member of the Backwater Artists Group.

 She has been supported by the Arts Council of Ireland, Culture Ireland, Cork city and county Arts offices and is represented by nag Gallery, Dublin www.nagallery.ie

 Aidan Dunne of the Irish Times says "Roseanne Lynch's meticulous examination of light in photography is admirably concentrated and reassured."

 Work is held in National and International collections, including The National Collection, The Arts Council of Ireland, The Office of Public Works, The Glucksman collection at University College Cork, The Bauhaus Foundation, Dessau, Germany, the board of Ballarat International Fotofestival, Australia and Centre Culturel Irlandais, Paris.